Annie Haslam

 Annie Haslam (born 8 June 1947) is an English vocalist, songwriter and painter.
 She is best known as the lead singer of progressive rock band Renaissance since 1971, and for her long and diverse solo singing career.
 She has a five-octave vocal range.
 From 2002, Haslam has developed a parallel career as a visual artist, producing paintings on canvas, painted musical instruments and giclées.

 Early history

-Originally a fashion student in Cornwall, Haslam worked for a Savile Row tailor in London.
-While there, she listened to the Beatles rooftop concert.
-She later began studying under opera singer Sybil Knight in 1970.
+At the age of ten, Haslam's parents enrolled her in elocution lessons, which Haslam cites as being the foundation of her singing career despite the fact that her parents did not know that she would become a singer.